adlnet/ADL_LRS/readme.md

 Set your site domain

   Visit the admin section of your website (/admin).
 Click Sites and you'll see the only entry is 'example.com' (The key for this in the DB is 1 and it maps back to the SITE_ID value in settings).
 Change the domain and name to the domain you're going to use.
 This should be the same value as what you set SITE_DOMAIN as in the settings.py file.
 If running locally it could be localhost:8000, or if production could be lrs.adlnet.gov (DON'T include the scheme here, that should be set in settings.py already).
-Sync your database again to apply the change
+Sync your database again to apply the change.
+Once again this does not change the domain it's running on...you want to set that up first then change this value to your domain name.

     (env)dbowner:ADL_LRS$ python manage.py syncdb